Faculty-Student Collaborations Foster Mentoring & Achievement

 Whether it is to boost their resumes for employment or curricula vitae for graduate school, students who engage in faculty-student collaborative work through research, scholarship and other creative endeavors are taking their first steps to success.

 Beyond career preparative benefits, these experiences offer students key learning opportunities.
-Through BW's Undergraduate Research and Creative Studies (URSC) program, students can delve into projects within their major or extend their studies to related and even unrelated fields.
+Students can delve into projects within their major or extend their studies to related and even unrelated fields.

-URSC offers opportunities year-round to students of all majors.
-In some cases, projects include precise laboratory work where students and faculty probe complex scientific issues through research studies-the findings of which may later be published in scholarly journals and/or be presented at prestigious conferences.
+In some cases, projects can include precise laboratory work, where students and faculty probe complex scientific issues through research studies – the findings of which may later be published in scholarly journals and/or be presented at prestigious conferences.

-Other projects may involve students and faculty collaborating in the creation of original work, which may be utilized for theatre productions, art shows, Conservatory programs or similar activities.
+Other projects may involve students and faculty collaborating in the creation of original work, which may be utilized for theatre productions, art shows, Conservatory of Performing Arts programs or similar activities.

 - Build competencies at the undergraduate level that sometimes can be likened to those gained at graduate school